 And just in case, there’s still another alternative, ski goggles with interchangeable lenses!

-In addition to these categories or classes, you also get different lens tints that enhance your perception of the terrain, maximise contrasts or optimise colours.
+In addition to these categories or classes, you also get different lens shades that enhance your perception of the terrain, maximise contrasts or optimise colours.

 Yellow, pink, and orange highlight terrain changes, especially when it’s foggy.
 However with a yellow lens on, you will get blinded more easily if the sun shows up all of a sudden, pink and orange are more versatile.

-Glare comes from polarized light.
+Glare comes from polarised light.
 This indirect light comes from the sun’s reflection on reflective surfaces such as water or snow.
-Polarized lenses block the dazzling rays while allowing the light that carries information to pass through, a bit like a Venetian blind if you will.
+Polarised lenses block the dazzling rays while allowing the light that carries information to pass through, a bit like a Venetian blind if you will.
 They enhance contrasts and colours which makes them great for sunny conditions and offer more comfort along with improved visual acuity.
-However, if polarization prevents glare, it might also prevents you from seeing icy patches due to the dampened reflections.
+However, if polarisation prevents glare, it might also prevents you from seeing icy patches due to the dampened reflections.

-In order to avoid this, Julbo developed the Glare Control technology.
-A partial polarization that suppresses the glare effect from the snow while keeping ice bright and shiny.
-These low-polarized lenses are more effective when they are photochromic too.
+In order to avoid this, Julbo developed Glare Control technology.
+A partial polarisation that suppresses the glare effect from the snow while keeping ice bright and shiny.
+These low-polarised lenses are more effective when they are photochromic too.

 What are the new lens technologies?

-Eager for comfort and performance, brands are always looking for new ways to improve their products and find new technologic wonders.
+Brands are always looking for new ways to improve their products and find new technologic wonders to improve comfort and performance,.
 From the simple gadget to the revolutions that redefine the market, here’s what they’ve got to offer.

 Goggles with interchangeable lenses